Training with Pseudo-Code for Instruction Following: Experiments

 \subsubsection{Instruction-Following}

-We now present a deeper study on the following aspects of instruction-following: (i) effect of distractor instructions (ii) performance on answer-modifying instructions, (iii) nested instructions, (iv) formatting instructions, (v) fine-grained instruction-following.
+We now present a deeper study on the following aspects of instruction-following: (i) effect of distractor instructions ,(ii) nested instructions, (iii) formatting instructions, (iv) fine-grained instruction-following.
 See Figure \ref{fig:instruction-types} for examples of these instruction types.

-The KCIF benchmark ~\citep{instructbench} studies the performance of models on answer-modifying instructions when compared against regular question-answering (printing the correct-answer label/text).
+{\bf Instructions with Distractors:} The KCIF benchmark ~\citep{instructbench} studies the performance of models on answer-modifying instructions when compared against regular question-answering (printing the correct-answer label/text).
 We use this dataset to study the performance of models on `distractors' (instructions that should have no effect) as well as instructions that are conditional on a model's ability to answer a QA task correctly.

-{\bf Instructions with Distractors:} Table \ref{tab:KCIF} presents two sets of results: On the left hand side of `||' separator, the table compares the exact-match performance of models (after output post-processing) on instructions that do not have distractor instructions\footnote{Eg.: an instruction that asks to increment any numerical values when the answers are non-numeric text.} (EM) vs. ones that do (EM-D).
-As can be seen, all models (with the exception of Qwen2.5 on distractors) universally perform better on both categories of instructions when trained with pseudo-code instructions.
+All models (with the exception of Qwen2.5 on distractors) universally perform better on both categories of instructions when trained with pseudo-code instructions (See Table \ref{tab:KCIF} in appedidx).

-{\bf Answer-Modifying Instructions:} On the right hand side of Table \ref{tab:KCIF}, we compare how instruction-compositions applied on the answering task affect performance.
-Specifically, given a traditional multi-choice knowledge or reasoning task, models first need to generate the correct answer and then apply the instruction that suitable modifies that answer.

-As compared to the baseline task of question-answering by printing the correct answer label (PCA Label), asking models to print the correct answer text (PCA) or applying answer-modifying instructions (string, numeric or format manipulations, operations on lists regardless of whether they are conditional on the answering task) result in a steep drop in performance.
-It is noteworthy, that while all models (independent of the training paradigm) have steep deterioration in performance, training with pseudo-code instructions results in a {\em lesser} drop in performance.

 {\bf Chained and Nested Instructions:} We use ComplexBench ~\citep{complexbench} to study how models perform in the presence of conjunctions (And), sequential instructions that are simple chains (Chain), conditional sequential operations (Sequential) at varying depths of nesting and, combinations of such instructions (eg. selections and chain).
 As can be seen in Table \ref{tab:complexbench-nesting}, models trained with pseudo-code instructions consistently perform better than those trained with natural language instructions.
 This holds true for almost all instruction-categories as well as nesting-depths.
 It is also interesting to note that doing well on a shallow nesting-depth does not automatically mean that the performance trends follow on deeper nesting-depths (eg: LLama 3.1 8B and Granite 8B Code NL models on Selection tasks at nesting levels $1$ vs the rest).